JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 ### Design

 Structure is a crucial component of any scientific endeavor.
 The design(s) implemented into a research project are key to providing controlled and replicable results being achieved.
 In experimental designs, the use of blocking factors and randomization are essential features for ensuring statistical assumptions can be met.
-The late statistician David Cox is quoted as describing randomness as "a device for eliminating biases, for example from unobserved explantatory variables and selection teffects; as a basis for estimating standard errors; and as a foundation for formally exact significance tests." []
+The late statistician David Cox is quoted as describing randomness as "a device for eliminating biases, for example from unobserved explantatory variables and selection teffects; as a basis for estimating standard errors; and as a foundation for formally exact significance tests." [] Randomness, or rather controlled randomness, is what allows us to discern meaningful results from the often limited data we can collect.

-...

 The Penguin research team practiced good design qualities when they produced their research data.
 The study was pre-planned to examine "ecological sexual dimorphism among... penguins asking whether environmental variability is associated with differences in male and female pre-breeding foraging niche." []